aws/sagemaker-python-sdk/README.rst

    created.
 This is discussed in more detail below.
 -  ``channel_input_dirs (dict[string,string])``: A collection of
    directories containing training data.
-When you run training, you can partition your training data into different logical “channels”.
+When you run training, you can partition your training data into different logical "channels".
-   Depending on your problem, some common channel ideas are: “train”, “test”, “evaluation” or “images’,”labels“.
+   Depending on your problem, some common channel ideas are: "train", "test", "evaluation" or "images’,"labels".
 -  ``output_data_dir (str)``: A directory where your training script can write data that will be moved to s3 after training is complete.
 -  ``num_gpus (int)``: The number of GPU devices available on your